Nion R. Tucker

-Nion Robert Tucker, Sr. (August 21, 1885 – April 22, 1950) was an American bobsledder who competed in the late 1920s.
-He won a gold medal in the five-man event at the 1928 Winter Olympics in St. Moritz.
-He was born in Sacramento, California and died in San Francisco, California.
+Nion Robert Tucker Sr. (August 21, 1885 – April 22, 1950) was an American banker, civic official, and sportsman who completed in the 1928 Winter Olympics in St. Moritz, winning a gold medal in the five-man bobsleigh event.
+He was born in Suisun, California, and graduated from the University of California at Berkeley 1909.
+He was married to Phyllis de Young, a daughter of San Francisco Chronicle founder M. H. de Young.
+He died at the Palace Hotel in San Francisco.